Hazem0h/Sparkify-JSON-Postgres-ETL/README.md

 * `extract_transform.py` is the script version of the previous notebook
 * `loading_notebook.ipynb` is a notebook in which we try to insert data into our tables, and see if we will face any issues.
 * `load_pg.py` is the script version of loading the data into the Postgres Database
+* `etl.py` The main script.
+It does the ETL process from A to Z by calling other modules
+* `test.ipynb` A sanity check notebook where you can view the data after insertion.

 ### The `config.json` file
 * This file contains the credentials and configuration data to connect to a postgres Database.